Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Introduction

 \section{Introduction}

 A knowledge graph (KG) is graph-structured data that includes relationships between entities as links.
-KGs are useful resource to inject external knowledge into NLP models.
-Since manually considering all possible links between entities is difficult, a task, KG completion (KGC) that automatically completes unseen links from seen ones in a KG is important.
+KGs are useful resources to inject external knowledge into NLP models.
+Since manually considering all possible links between entities is difficult, it is important to use a task such as KG completion (KGC), which automatically completes unseen links from seen ones in a KG.

-As a basic method for KGC, KG embedding (KGE) is popularly used for this task.
-KGE embeds entities and their relationships as continuous vectors, and then, calculates the plausibility of unseen links.
+As a basic method for KGC, KG embedding (KGE) is a popular chioce for this task.
+KGE embeds entities and their relationships as continuous vectors and then calculates the plausibility of unseen links.
 Traditional KGE methods learn these embeddings only from a target KG \cite{rescal,transE,distmult,complex,rotate,hake,house}.
-Thus, these methods purely infer unseen links to complete KGs.
+Thus, they purely infer unseen links to complete KGs.